 What does QA Stand for?

-QA is a mindset.
+QA is a mindset

-Testing doesn’t create value, it defends it.
+Testing doesn’t create value – it defends it!

-QA encompasses the entire development process.
+QA encompasses the entire development process

-Quality needs to be the focus from the very start with requirements gathering, and all the way through to maintenance, quality must be the focus.
+With requirement gathering at the very start of the process, and all the way through to maintenance, quality must be the focus.
 Maintaining this standard involves using a wide range of testing techniques, documentation, and processes.
-Once processes have been defined, QA is responsible for identifying any faults in the process and correcting those weaknesses to ensure continual improvement.
-A good QA professional keeps an eye on the bigger picture.
-They help your team hone in on quality issues from communication to code.
+Once processes have been defined, it’s the responsibility of QA to identify any evident faults in the process and correct weaknesses to ensure continuous improvement.
+A skilled QA professional keeps an eye on the bigger picture and can help your team to hone in on quality issues across the board, from communication to code.
 The entire development process is prone to weaknesses that need improvements in quality.
 It is QA’s role to keep this at the front of everyone’s mind.